 What about Christ and the apostles?

 The apostles were witnesses to the power and glory of Jesus Christ, the Son of God.
-Having personally witnessed Jesus’ glory during His transfiguration, Peter explained that he and the other apostles did not follow fables devised by men (2 Peter 1:16-18), but had received “a more sure word of prophecy” (verse 19, KJV).
+For example, Peter (along with James and John) personally witnessed Jesus’ glory during His transfiguration.
+Because of this vision, Peter explained that “we did not follow cunningly devised fables” of men (2 Peter 1:16-18), but had received “the prophetic word confirmed” (verse 19).

 Continuing, Peter explained that “no prophecy of Scripture [inspired speaking or prediction of the future] is of any private interpretation” and that “prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (verses 20, 21).